-When you seek care at our office, you are assured that Dr. Elbrecht and his staff utilize the latest advanced dental technology to enhance the quality and fit for your dental care.
+When you seek care at our office, you are assured that Dr. Elbrecht, Dr. Summerlin, Dr. Emily Summerlin, and staff utilize the latest advanced dental technology to enhance the quality and fit for your dental care.
 They are continually keeping informed in the latest advances in dentistry to provide their patients the best care possible.

 Magnification Used in Dental Procedures

-Dr. Elbrecht uses advanced dental technology like magnification in his dental procedures.
-This allows him to better visualize the minute details involved in delivering precise and accurate diagnoses and treatments.
+Advanced Dental Care uses advanced dental technology like magnification in all of our dental procedures.
+This allows us to better visualize the minute details involved in delivering precise and accurate diagnoses and treatments.

 Why use digital imaging?